dorjeduck/jaxplore.com/content/resources/youtube/jax/_index.md

 +++
 title = "JAX"
-description = "A collection of YouTube videos and playlists about JAX and Reinforcement Learning." weight = 1 sort_by = "date"
+description = "A collection of YouTube about JAX." weight = 1 sort_by = "date"

+template = "resources/youtube_category.html"

 +++